 In 1930, with Marie-Victorin as president, the Société Canadienne d’Histoire Naturelle founded the Association du Jardin Botanique de Montréal.
 His main struggle had now begun.
 It seemed incongruous to him that a city the size of Montreal should be without such a facility.
 He hounded the authorities and in 1931, in the midst of the worldwide Great Depression, he persuaded the city to found the Montreal Botanical Garden, an enterprise with the twofold aim of attracting tourists and carrying on research and teaching.
 When Maurice Le Noblet Duplessis* became premier on 17 Aug.
 1936, a new era of generous funding began for the garden, and in June 1939 Marie-Victorin achieved a masterstroke.
 He obtained permission from the university to establish his institute in the botanical garden, rather than letting it stagnate until the university building on Mount Royal was finished.
 In crisis and threatened with closure, the university grudgingly agreed to what it considered a defection.
 Even though Marie-Victorin stood valiantly by the university’s side in the struggle, the coolness created by this move was slow to disappear.
 Moreover, Marie-Victorin had to support “his” garden single-handed for years, since the Liberals, who under Adélard Godbout* were elected on 25 Oct.
 1939, gradually stopped providing financial support.
 Only the return to power of Duplessis on 8 Aug.
 1944 would ensure the continued existence of this establishment, which then took its place among the great botanical gardens of the world.

-In 1954 Premier Duplessis unveiled, at the entrance to the Montreal Botanical Garden, a statue of Brother Marie-Victorin by the famous sculptor Sylvia Daoust* as a tangible mark of gratitude for the public’s immense debt to him.
+However, his reputation did not suffer in the least, and in 1954 Premier Duplessis unveiled, at the entrance to the Montreal Botanical Garden, a statue of Brother Marie-Victorin by the renowned sculptor Sylvia Daoust* as a tangible mark of gratitude for the public’s immense debt to him.